Some problems of arithmetic origin in rational dynamics: The quadratic family

-\begin{thm}[Bilu, Rumely] Let $\mathbb{E}$ be as above be such that $\gamma(\mathbb{E}) =1$, and $(x_n)\in \cc^\nn$ be a sequence of points with disjoint Galois orbits $X_n$ and such that $h(x_n)$ tends to 0.
+\begin{thm}[Bilu, Rumely] Let $\mathbb{E}$ be an adelic set such that $\gamma(\mathbb{E}) =1$, and $(x_n)\in \cc^\nn$ be a sequence of points with disjoint Galois orbits $X_n$ and such that $h(x_n)$ tends to 0.
 Then the sequence of equidistributed probability measures on the sets $X_n$ converges weakly in $\cc$ to the potential-theoretic equilibrium measure of $E_\infty$. \end{thm}

 This convergence also holds at finite places, provided one is able to make sense of measure theory in this context.
 Theorem \ref{thm:equidist mandelbrot} follows immediately.